-Question Answer Marks 4 Indicative content 24 Candidates are expected to argue using reasons and evidence to justify their opinion and judgement about the issue, i.e. whether young or old people should be given priority in government spending.
+Question Answer Marks 4 Indicative content 24 Candidates are expected to make a judgement about the best course of action to improve employment for local people.
 Candidates are likely to use and develop the material found in Sources 1 to 4, but should go beyond simply repeating or recycling without adaptation.
 Other material may be introduced but is not necessary to gain full marks.
-Candidates may consider some of the following: reference to scale of impact on the age groups reference to different consequences and implications for individuals/groups/government/world how long it might take to make a difference barriers to change the influence of individuals and groups on decision making the role of vested interests and power differences potential conflicts of interest difficulties in planning and coordinating improvements cost and access to resources to implement change other reasonable response The following levels of response should be used to award marks: Level 5 (20-24 marks) Very good response Clear, well supported reasoning about the issue.
+Candidates may consider some of the following: reference to scale of impact reference to different consequences and implications for individuals/groups/government/world how long it might take to make a difference barriers to change the power of collective action, e.g. cooperation between countries/trade agreements the influence of individuals and groups on decision making the role of vested interests and power differences potential conflicts of interest difficulties in planning and coordinating improvements cost and access to resources to implement change other reasonable response The following levels of response should be used to award marks.
+Level 5 (20-24 marks) Very good response Clear, well supported reasoning about the proposed course of action.
 Different arguments and perspectives are clearly considered.
 The response contains a wide range of clearly reasoned points and/or evidence to support the views expressed, with four (or more) developed points, and some undeveloped points.
 The response is very well-structured and a clear judgement is reached.

-Level 4 (15-19 marks) Good response Clear, supported reasoning about the issue.
+Question Answer Marks 4 Level 4 (15-19 marks) Good response Clear, supported reasoning about the proposed course of action.
 Different arguments and perspectives are considered.
 The response contains a range of reasoned points and/or evidence to support the views expressed, with three (or more) developed points, and some undeveloped points.
 The response I generally well-structured and a judgement is reached.

-Question Answer Marks 4 Level 3 (10-14 marks) Reasonable response Some supported reasoning about the issue.
+Level 3 (10-14 marks) Reasonable response Some supported reasoning about the proposed course of action.
 Different arguments and perspectives are included.
-The response contains some points and/or evidence to support the views expressed, with two (or more) developed points, and some undeveloped points, or a wide range of undeveloped points.
+The response contains some points and/or evidence to support the views expressed, with two (or more) developed points, and some undeveloped points.
 The response is structured but at times difficult to follow and an attempt is made to give an overall judgement.
-Level 2 (5-9 marks) Basic response Basic reasoning about the issue.
+Level 2 (5-9 marks) Basic response Basic reasoning about the proposed course of action.
 Different arguments are included; perspectives, if present, are unclear.
 The response relies on assertion rather than evidence but contains one (or more) developed point(s) or a range of undeveloped points.
 The response lacks structure and is difficult to follow though a basic judgement may be attempted.
 Level 1 (1-4 marks) Limited response Limited and unsupported reasoning about the topic in general.
 Different arguments may be included.
 Level 0 (0 marks) No relevant response or creditworthy material.